isc-projects/kea/doc/sphinx/arm/classify.rst

      the two hexadecimal digits representing the code
    - the escape character is doubled
    - generated names (i.e. vendor and spawned classes) are escaped
-   - when a configured name does not match its escaped form (i.e. contains an invalid character or the escape) a warning is emitted.
+   - when a configured name contains an invalid character a warning is emitted.
 A future version could reject the config.

 .. _template-classes: